hanbo-fan/pki-secure-ecommerce-system/README.md

 Then open `http://localhost:8100` in your browser.

 > The CA server must be started first.
 The payment gateway registers its certificate with the CA on startup.
+> The `database/` directory is included but empty.
+All three `.db` files are created automatically when the servers start for the first time.

 ---